lhotari/action-upterm/README.md

-# Debug your [GitHub Actions](https://github.com/features/actions) by using upterm
+# Debug your [GitHub Actions](https://github.com/features/actions) by using ssh

 This GitHub Action offers you a direct way to interact with the host system on which the actual scripts (Actions) will run.
 This action started as a fork of [mxschmitt/action-tmate](https://github.com/mxschmitt/action-tmate).
+Instead of tmate, this action uses [upterm](https://upterm.dev/) and [tmux](https://github.com/tmux/tmux/wiki).

 ## Features